- University Catalogue

 Student Financial Services – Student Accounts

 All charges for the entire semester are to be paid prior to the first class meeting unless satisfactory payment arrangements have been made.

 Institutional Refund/Withdrawal Policy

-Students who officially withdraw from the University are entitled to refunds on the hemester tuition and fee charges according to the following policies.
+Students who officially withdraw from a session or from the University are entitled to tuition credits/refunds on the session tuition and fee charges according to the following policies: